 Туре Character Minimum Size Specimen Tree Free of disease and significant damage or which is notable by virtue of its outstanding size and quality for its particular species.
 Diameter at breast height (DBH) is 24" or greater.
+Outstanding Specimen Tree Free of disease and significant damage or which is notable by virtue of its outstanding size, form, shape, spread, and quality for its particular species as determined by the planning director or his designee per the Outstanding Specimen Tree Designation guidelines and form.
+Trees designated as outstanding specimens by the planning director or his designee.
 Mature Tree Free of disease and significant damage.
-DBH is 8" or greater Understory or Ornamental Tree Trees that typically do not exceed a height of 40-feet at maturity.
+DBH is 8" or greater

+Understory or Ornamental Tree Trees that typically do not exceed a height of 40-feet at maturity.
 Understory are those trees typically found within a native plant community.
 Common understory examples include: Wax Myrtle, American Holly, and Dogwood.
 Examples of ornamental trees include Japanese Maple and Crape Myrtle.
-Overstary Tree Trees that typically exceed a height of 40-feet at maturity.
-Common examples include: Lobiolly Pine, Oaks, Red Maple, and London Plane Tree.
+Overstory Tree Trees that typically exceed a height of 40- feet at maturity.
+Common examples include: Loblolly Pine, Oaks, Red Maple, and London Plane Tree.
+Diameter at breast height (DBH) -The diameter of a tree trunk measured 4.5 feet from the ground.

-Sec.
-24-92.
+Section 24-92 94.
 Plant material standards.

-(a) All required plantings shall conform with the most recent edition of American Standard for Nursery Stock, published by the American Association of Nurserymen, and shall be planted in accordance with the most recent edition of Guidelines for Planting Landscape Trees and Planting and Care of Trees and Shrubs, published by the Virginia Cooperative Extension Service.

-(b) Required planting materials shall be of a species that promotes the intent of this division and that is compatible with the proposed planting environment.

-(c) Transplanting for the purpose of achieving a larger size tree may be approved, provided it is done in accordance with accepted horticultural and silvicultural practices.
+- (a) All required plantings shall conform to the most recent edition of American Standard for Nursery Stock, published by the American Association of Nurserymen, and shall be planted in accordance with the most recent edition of Guidelines for Planting Landscape Trees and Planting and Care of Trees and Slurubs, published by the Virginia Cooperative Extension Service. - (b) Required planting materials shall be of a species that promotes the intent of this division and that is compatible with the proposed planting environment. - (c) Transplanting for the purpose of achieving a larger size tree may be approved, provided it is done in accordance with accepted horticultural and silvicultural practices.

-Sec.
-24-93.
+Section 24-93-95.
 Tree credits.

-(a) Existing viable trees, preserved on the site in accordance with the tree protection standards outlined in section 24-89 (b), may provide tree credits which shall reduce the number of new trees required to be installed.
+(a) Existing viable trees, preserved on the site in accordance with the tree protection standards outlined in section 24-89 88 (b), may provide tree credits which shall reduce the number of new trees required to be installed.

-(b) The trees to be saved shall be clearly identified on the landscaping plan.
-The plan shall identify the general location, number, size, and type of trees proposed to be saved and the requested tree credits.

-(c) The amount of tree credit is outlined in the following chart.
+- (b) The trees to be saved shall be clearly identified on the landscaping plan and tree clearing and protection plan.
+The plans shall identify the specific location, number, size, and type of trees proposed to be saved and the requested tree credits. - (c) The amount of tree credit is outlined in the following chart.

+Tree Credits

-Trees to be saved: Tree Credits: I viable ornamental tree meeting the minimum size at planting as described in Section 24-90.
-I planted ornamental tree.
-3 viable trees meeting the minimum size at planting as described in section 24.
-90. I planted tree.
-I viable mature tree.
+Trees to be saved: Tree Credits:

+1 viable ornamental tree meeting the minimum size at planting as described in section 24-90-93.
+1 planted ornamental tree.

+3 viable trees meeting the minimum size at planting as described in section 24-90 93.
+1 planted tree.

+1 viable mature tree.
 2 planted trees.

-I viable specimen tree.
-3 planted trees. are not protected in full compliance with the tree protection
+1 viable specimen tree.
+3 planted trees.

+I viable outstanding specimen tree as approved by the planning director or his designee.
+5 planted trees